informix/informix-dockerhub-readme/14.10.FC5/informix-developer-database.md

       -e SQLHOSTS_FILE=sqlhosts
 ```

 * __User Supplied sch_init_xxxxx.sql__ You can specify an __sch_init_xxxxx.sql__ file to be used by placing the file in hosts directory that is mounted to the __config volume__.
-You need to replace __xxxxx__ with the instance name, i.e. the name put as `DBSERVERNAME`.
 In the example above it would be __/home1/setupvol__.
 This file is used during startup to perform additional initialization options, e.g. the creation of dbspaces, databases, etc.  Use the `-e` option to specify the file name.
+You will need to replace __xxxxx__ with the instance name, i.e. the name set as `DBSERVERNAME`.

 ```
       -e INIT_FILE=my_init.sql